What can we learn from the radiative decays of the $D_{s1}(2460)$ meson?: Introduction

 In this work, we focus on yet another radiative decay, $\dsone(2460)\to \gamma \dszero(2317)$, which can be employed to probe the nature of the involved $D_{sJ}$ mesons.
 There are two kinds of contributions possible to this decay that are depicted in Fig.~\ref{fig:Ds1Ds0gamma}.
 The loop diagram is sensitive to the molecular component of the $D_{sJ}$ mesons while the second diagram (with a contact term) depends on an a priori unknown parameter, hereinafter denoted as $\kappa_{\rm cont}$, that describes the contribution from short-range physics~\cite{Lutz:2007sk,Cleven:2014oka,Fu:2021wde}.
-Since a sufficiently accurate experimental measurement of the partial decay width $\Gamma(\dsone\to \gamma \dszero)$ is currently not available \cite{ParticleDataGroup:2024cfk}, an alternative experimental input is needed to quantify the aforementioned short-range term and in this way get access to the significance of the loop contribution.
-Thus, in this work, we also study the three-body radiative decays $\dsone(2460)\to \gamma D^0K^+$ and $\dsone(2460)\to \gamma D^+K^0$ and argue that they can be useful in this context.
+We argue in this work that since a sufficiently accurate experimental measurement of the partial decay width $\Gamma(\dsone\to \gamma \dszero)$ is currently not available \cite{ParticleDataGroup:2024cfk}, an alternative experimental input may be useful to quantify the aforementioned short-range term and in this way get access to the significance of the loop contribution.
+In particular, we also study the three-body radiative decays $\dsone(2460)\to \gamma D^0K^+$ and $\dsone(2460)\to \gamma D^+K^0$ and argue that they can be useful in this context.
 In particular, we demonstrate that the ratio of branching fractions, \be {\mathcal R}=\frac{\Br(\dsone(2460)\to \gamma D^{*}_{s0}(2317))}{\Br(\dsone(2460)\to \gamma D^0K^+)}, \ee is very sensitive to the value of the short-range parameter $\kappa_{\rm cont}$ and thus can be used to determine or at least strongly constrain it.
 In this way, it should become possible to improve our understanding of the nature of the $\dszero(2317)$ and $\dsone(2460)$ mesons and make precise theoretical predictions for various reactions involving the vertex $\dsone\dszero\gamma$ as a building block or related to it via heavy-quark symmetry.